MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/audio-zone-properties.md

 ![______](../../../media/enhance-your-environment/audio-zones/060-muffled.png)

-Much of the "muffled" effect from this voice is due to the strong influence of the [Low Pass Filter](https://docs.unity3d.com/Manual/class-AudioLowPassFilter.html).
+Much of the "muffled" effect from this voice is due to the strong influence of the distance-based [Low Pass Filter](https://docs.unity3d.com/Manual/class-AudioLowPassFilter.html).

  ![______](../../../media/enhance-your-environment/audio-zones/061-muffled-low-pass-filter.png)